pbmanis/ephys/doc/source/pipeline.rst

 Using the Pipeline
 ==================

 Note: When manipulating data file structures on disk, **always** use Acq4's DataManager.
+This is necessary to make sure that the hidden ".index" files are correctly moved as well.

 Clean up the data
 -----------------